-I WAS WRONG.
-I write those three words with absolute jubilation.
-Seriously!
+I write that bold heading with absolute jubilation.
+Seriously.
 I have never ever in my life been so sure I was right and so delighted to find out I was wrong.

 Exactly eight days ago I began to notice some physical changes in Ian.
 His walk seemed less steady and he would place his right foot instead of a heel-toe step.
 At first I didn’t think much of it.
 But it did put me on high alert.
 Later I noticed other things.
 Each small change alone, I reasoned, could be little cause for concern.
 But putting them all together, seemed to warrant further investigation.

 I called my contact at UNM Hospital.
-I don’t overuse my personal expedient access, but it was justified.
+Careful not to overuse my personal expedient access, but it was justified.
 After speaking with Corrine, the personal secretary to the department head, she asked more probing questions and concurred.
 Not only was a prompt appointment needed, she arranged an MRI to happen in advance.
 When you’re a frequent flier and have had the neurosurgery notoriety of Ian, you do get the red carpet treatment.
 And for that, I’m grateful.